 At some point in the day, or during our week, or in life we are not ready for hard truths without a chaser.
 There are moments I need it on the rocks (tough love) or prefer it in a hard cocktail with a lime – not quite sugar-coated but still easier to swallow.
 However, when we are too busy “keeping it 100”, we may miss the important cues of the receiver not being at the mental or emotional level required to toss back what your serving, regardless of how honest it is.
 This is where communication often breaks down.

 Compassion is key whenever we are interacting with almost everyone.
 Sometimes situations call for toughness in the name of genuine concern but other times it calls for a milder touch.
-When we are truly aware, we can tell the difference, be wise in our approach and maybe someone will grant us the same consideration when we are on the other end.
+When we are truly aware, we are more likely to tell the difference, be wise in our approach and maybe someone will grant us the same consideration when we are on the other end.

 So tell me …when was a time you went a bit too far with dishing out the truth?
 Or, when was the last time you were on the receiving end of an inconsiderate truth-teller?
-Please share in the comments section.
+Please share!